Hvaheterdu/Games/TicTacToe/README.md

 # TicTacToe

-This is a TicTacToe game.
+This is a simple TicTacToe game made with the pygame module to give it GUI.

-It is currently terminal based and uses the terminal for input/output.

 ## How to run

-Download/Clone the repo and enter the src folder and type
+Download/Clone the repo, enter the src folder and type

 ```
 $ python3 main.py
 ```

 in your terminal window and the game will start.

-The *src* folder contains source files.

-## Future features

-1. Make game with GUI